wormhole-foundation/xdapp-book/src/development/overview.md

 To test your xDapp code, you'll need a local environment to simulate this process.
 Your local environment needs to be able to deploy multiple chains, deploy  Wormhole contracts to those chains and run at least one Wormhole validator to pick up messages.

 Later, we can introduce a relayer to automatically submit messages, though this is currently supported for Mainnet Token Bridge native and stable coin transfers only.
-Currently, developers need to use either a manual relayer method or an app-sepecific relayer.
+Currently, developers need to use either a manual relayer method or an app-specific relayer.
 You can find more details on relayers in the Relayers section of this guide.

 Before we set up an xDapp project, we'll need to choose a local environment to run the Wormhole Guardian Network.
 Our best options are either Wormhole Local Validator or Tilt.